sgmurphy/wordpress-plugins/password-protected/readme.txt

 You can allow RSS feeds to show a login page after which user accessing the feed can view the password protected content.
 Disabling the option will restrict any user's access to the website even if the RSS feed is public.

 = Password usage limits and complexities =
-Limits users from entering the password using Password Protected’s Usage Limit counter.
+Limits users from entering the password using Password Protected's Usage Limit counter.
 Password greater than that limit can not be applicable on the login page.

 Usage limits can also be restricted by setting a password expiry from the calendar settings.
 This prevents users from re-using any given password.
 Regular password changes mitigate the risk of any security breach.

 Limiting password attempts prevents security issues like the Brute Force attack, where hackers keep trying to guess your password until they get it right.
-A complimentary solution to this feature is the Lockdown Timer, which resets the user’s right to log in after exceeding their login attempt limit.
+A complimentary solution to this feature is the Lockdown Timer, which resets the userâ€™s right to log in after exceeding their login attempt limit.

-= Monitor and review activity logs for Password Protected = Password Protected’s Activity Log is similar to an audit log that gives you a record of the events that have taken place on your website.
+= Monitor and review activity logs for Password Protected = Password Protected's Activity Log is similar to an audit log that gives you a record of the events that have taken place on your website.
 To provide you with a better understanding, here is a list of the details you will find in the activity log:

 * Filter options for passwords used in a specific range (All-time, Today, Yesterday, This Week, This Month)
 * IP addresses of the system from where the passwords were attempted.